MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-spark-list-data.md

 ---

 # required metadata
-title: "rx_spark_list_data: Manage Cached Data in Spark"
+title: "rx_spark_list_data: Functions for object management in Spark (revoscalepy)"
 description: "Use these functions to manage the objects cached in the Spark memory system.
 These functions are only applicable  when using RxSpark compute context."
 keywords: "spark, data"
-author: "heidist"
+author: "HeidiSteen"
 manager: "cgronlun"
-ms.date: "01/19/2018"
+ms.date: "01/26/2018"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""